itsmostafa/certified-aws-developer-associate-notes/aws-deep-dive/cloudformation/cloudformation.md

 ##### Outputs examples
 - Creating a SSH Security Group as part of one template
-- Create an output that references that security groupk
+- Create an output that references that security group

 ##### Cross Stack Reference
 - We then create a second template that leverages that security group